Can I do this forever? That's the key question to answer if you want to figure out if something is sustainable.

 Now that’s sustainable.
 And yes, we can do it forever.

-This article was written by Palladium's Director of Thought Leadership, Eduardo Tugendhat, for Real Leaders.
+This article was written by Palladium's Director of Thought Leadership, Eduardo Tugendhat, for Real Leaders and has been republished with permission.